2019 J. Lohr Hilltop Cabernet Sauvignon

 Time in Barrel: 18 months in 225 liter cooperage

-The 2018 Hilltop Cabernet Sauvignon is primarily sourced from the relatively cool El Pomar District sub- AVA in Paso Robles, where the J. Lohr Shotwell Vineyard is located.
-A lesser amount is from the J. Lohr Beck Vineyard, located at a 1,700 foot elevation in the Creston District.
-The blend also utilizes a collection of other small sites in the Paso Robles AVA.
-Blessed with long summer days of intense sunshine, our near 100°F daytime temperatures are followed by chilly, ocean-cooled nights in the 50s.
-These Cabernet vines are naturally stressed in the dry, often very gravelly, and sometimes lime shale-laden soils.
-Water is at a premium in these vineyards, enabling the viticulturist to fine-tune irrigation, resulting in the darkest possible fruit with resolved tannins year after year.
+Half of the fruit for the 2019 Hilltop Cabernet Sauvignon was sourced from the J. Lohr Shotwell Vineyard, located within the cool Templeton Gap-influenced El Pomar District of Paso Robles.
+A third was from our Beck Vineyard, which is uniquely located at a 1,700 foot elevation in the Creston District.
+The balance of the blend was from the J. Lohr Gean Ranch and another partner ranch, both within the Adelaida District.
+Our Paso Robles vineyards are blessed with long summer days of intense sunshine and near 100°F daytime temperatures followed by chilly, ocean-cooled nights in the 50s.
+These Cabernet vines are naturally stressed in the dry, often very gravelly, and sometimes lime and shale-laden soils.
+Water is at a premium in these vineyards, enabling the viticulturist to fine-tune pruning and irrigation to achieve dark fruit with resolved tannins year after year.